 I spoke to Sue, who joined the group last February.
 She was in a craft class at the community center when she bumped into Clare, who encouraged her to join the group.
 Sue said she never knew she could paint, and to look at the mountain lake painting she is working on you would not even guess she has been at it for only a year!

 It is a first come first serve basis, but everyone is more than happy to make room for more.
-No sign up is needed.
+Membership in Warren Tri-County Fine Arts Inc. is the only requirement to participate.
 Stop in and discover what pastel painting is all about!

 New artwork has arrived at Great Lakes Family Restaurant located at 36830 Harper Avenue in Clinton Township, Michigan.
 A great deal of effort from participating members of Warren Tri-County Arts Association goes into creating a beautiful space to dine in.
 First, artwork from the prior show has to come down. … Continue reading →